 • 47% of men 65 and older will need long term care during their lifetime.

-• 80 is the average age of admission for women in long term
+80 is the average age of admission for women in long term care settings.

 • 33% of people turning 65 will need nursing home care at some point in